Best Crypto Exchanges in Brazil

 1. Bybit

-• Regulation & Licensing: Operates with international licenses but does not currently hold the Brazilian Securities Commission (CVM) authorization.
+• Regulation & Licensing: Compliant with Brazilian Securities Commission (CVM) regulations.

-• BRL Deposit Methods: Supports bank transfers, Boleto Bancário, Pix, debit cards, credit cards, and other e-wallet payment methods.
+• BRL Deposit Methods: Bank transfers, Boleto Bancário, Pix, debit cards, credit cards, Google Pay and Apple Pay.

 2. Gate.io

-• Regulation & Licensing: Gate.io isn't directly licensed in Brazil but is available to Brazilian users.
+• Regulation & Licensing: Not licensed in Brazil but is available to Brazilian users.

-• BRL Deposit Methods: Includes local bank transfers and debit or credit cards.
+• BRL Deposit Methods: Pix, bank transfers and debit or credit cards.

 4. Binance

-• BRL Deposit Methods: Primarily includes bank transfer, Pix, or debit and credit cards.
+• BRL Deposit Methods: Pix and debit or credit cards.

 5. Mercado Bitcoin